Select gastronomy and wine cellar

 Equipment for meetings and events

-Those who enjoy more than the outdoor activities have a great option for enjoying a stroll and discovering the charms of the “City of Water”.
-Neither the bridges of Amsterdam and Venice would exceed the more than 2,300 bridges that the city has to offer and are essential to cross the city’s canals.
-It is precisely the bridges that give access to some of the most emblematic areas of Hamburg, such as Krameramtswohnungen (the idyllic area where the traditional houses from 17th century merchants are preserved), the Neo-Gothic church of San Nicolás or the City Hall, with its popular tower measuring 112 meters high.
+Those who enjoy more outdoor activities have here a great option to stroll and discover on foot the charms of the 'City of Water'.
+The bridges of Amsterdam and Venice together would not be able to surpass the more than 2,300 bridges that populate the city and that are indispensable to cross the canals of the city.
+It is precisely the bridges that give access to some of Hamburg's most emblematic areas such as the Krameramtswohnungen (the idyllic area where the traditional 17th century merchants' houses are preserved), the neo-Gothic church of St. Nicholas or the Town Hall, with its popular 112-meter-high tower.